[Edited

 More cleanliness meant fewer rats, fewer fleas, and not as much

 likelihood of the disease spreading.
-Christians didn't understand
+Christians didn't

 this.
-They thought the Jews were poisoning the wells, and,
+They thought the Jews were poisoning the wells,

 to get even they attacked Jews.
 This helped lead to lasting

-anti-Semitism in Europe.
+antisemitism in Europe.

-Likewise, people on the margins of society (widows, poor people) became
+Likewise, people on the margins of society (widows, poor people)

 suspect during the Black Death.
 Thinking that the disease might be

-brought on by the curse of "witches," Europeans began hunting
+brought on by the curse of "witches," Europeans began

-down and exterminating those who they though were trafficking with the
+down and exterminating those who they though were trafficking with

 devil.
 And fear of witches just doesn't go away: it's still